 The exhibition will be online and open to the public on our website.

-- Work is to be submitted to firstname.lastname@example.org and include photos of the artworks and the completed Submission Form.
+- Work is to be submitted by email to email@example.com .
+Submit a photo of the artworks and a completed Submission Form.

 - Criteria for Submission: All works of art that meet the criteria for submission will be displayed on the U3APP website, except where the work of art is considered: